-Our key contributions are two-fold: (i) we demonstrate how a principled combination of traditional query processing techniques with ideas from distributed dataflow engines can improve performance and scalability leading to a system that is more than the sum of its components.
-However, to fully achieve our goal we had to (ii) develop novel tech- niques that overcome the remaining performance and scal- ability bottlenecks.
-We implement these ideas as a system called HRDBMS, a fully functional shared-nothing distributed DBMS.
-HRDBMS's open source codebase (https:// github.com/IITDBGroup/HRDBMS) currently consists of about 170,000 lines of Java code.
+Our key contributions are two-fold: (i) how demonstrate a principled combination of traditional query processing techniques with ideas from dataflow distributed engines improve performance and scalability leading to a system that is more than the sum of its components.
+However, to fully achieve our goal we had to (ii) develop novel techniques overcome the remaining performance scalability bottlenecks. implement these ideas as a system called HRDBMS, a fully functional sharednothing distributed DBMS.
+HRDBMS's source codebase (https:// github.com/IITDBGroup/HRDBMS) currently consists of about 170,000 lines of Java code.

 Analysis of Bottlenecks and Principled System Design.
 We identify and address performance bottlenecks including nonscalable communication, blocking shuffle operations, and data locality not being exploited.
 By choosing and picking the most effective and scalable techniques from MPP databases and big data platforms, we can overcome many of these bottlenecks.
 This results in a new hybrid design which has both characteristics from distributed relational databases such as Greenplum as well as big data platforms such as Spark as discussed in Section I-A.